-10.3 Cultivated mushrooms and other fruit bodies
+10.2.
+Cultivated mushrooms and other fruit bodies

-Agaricus bisporus (replaced by A. bitorquis in regions with Mediterranean climates) is by far the most commonly cultivated mushroom around the world (Table 2; cultivation procedures are described in the next section).
+Agaricus bisporus (replaced by A. bitorquis in regions with Mediterranean climates) is by far the most commonly cultivated mushroom around the world (Table 10.2; cultivation procedures are described in the next section).
 In the mid 1970s the Agaricus crop accounted for over 70% of total global mushroom production.
 Today, it accounts for something closer to 30% even though production tonnage has more than doubled in the intervening years.
 The biggest change during the last quarter of the twentieth century has been the increasing interest shown in a wider variety of mushrooms.
-Even in the most conservative of markets (like the United Kingdom) so-called 'exotic' mushrooms have now penetrated the market and supplies of fresh Lentinula and Pleurotus are routinely to be found alongside Agaricus in local supermarkets (Fig, 10).
+Even in the most conservative of markets (like the United Kingdom) so-called 'exotic' mushrooms have now penetrated the market and supplies of fresh Lentinula and Pleurotus are routinely to be found alongside Agaricus in local supermarkets (Fig. 10.10).
 Most of these mushrooms are cultivated fairly close to the point of sale.
 Otherwise, preserved mushrooms are imported as canned or dried products, sometimes at a lower retail price.
 In some markets the demand for fresh mushrooms is so great that it easily exceeds the ability of the local farming community to satisfy it and the current efficient transport system for chilled products enables the import of good quality fresh mushrooms.
 For example, most UK imported mushrooms originate in the Netherlands or Ireland.
 In Hong Kong, nearly all the mushrooms are imported across the border from 'mainland' China, from Taiwan and from Japan.
 The industry is truly intercontinental, however, and a small supermarket local to DM's home in south Manchester regularly displays punnets of fresh enoki (Flammulina) which are grown in Chile.
-This indicates (a) that intercontinental air transport makes the approx. 12000 km distance irrelevant and (b) that the production costs are sufficiently low to enable reasonable pricing in such a distant market.
+This indicates (a) that intercontinental air transport makes the approx. 12 000 km distance irrelevant and (b) that the production costs are sufficiently low to enable reasonable pricing in such a distant market.

 Another reason for the remarkable increases seen in production of certain mushrooms has been the use of substrates which are waste products from other industries.
 For example, oyster mushroom species (Pleurotus ostreatus, P. cystidiosus, P. sajor-caju) are all easily grown on cotton wastes.
 Similarly, although the straw mushroom (Volvariella volvacea) is traditionally grown in South-East Asia on rice straw, it too can be grown on cotton waste.
-Cotton waste gives higher yields and is also more widely available than is rice straw so it is a far cheaper substrate (the higher cost of rice straw does not derive from any intrinsic value but in the cost of transporting it to a non-rice-growing region).
-Cotton waste substrates are generated by the textile and garment industries (major industries in the past, and still strong, in places like Hong Kong and the UK) and are produced in bulk by recycling schemes around the world.
+Cotton waste gives higher yields and is also more widely available than is rice straw so it is a far cheaper substrate (the higher cost of rice straw does not derive from any intrinsic value but in the cost of transporting it to a non-rice-growing

-World production (metric tonnes $\times$ 1000) Proportion of total production (1991figures) Production increase
+World Production (metric tonnes x 1 000) Proportion of Total production (1991 figures) Production increase in 1976-1991

-1976 1991 % 1976-1991
+1976 1991 % %

-Agaricus bisporus and A. bitorquis 675 1590 a 37.2 2.4
+Agaricus bisporus and A. bitorquis 675 1 590a 37.2 2.4

-Lentinula edodes 130 526 b 12.3 4.1
+Lentinula edodes 130 526 ^b 12.3 4.1

 Volvariella volvacea 49 253 5.9 5.2

 Pleurotus spp.
 15 917 21.5 61.1

-Flammulina velutipes s 38 187 4.4 4.9
+Flammulina velutipes 38 187 4.4 4.9

 Auricularia spp. and Tremella spp.
 7 605 14.2 81.8

 Pholiota nameko 15 40 0.9 2.7

-Hericium erinaceus í. ) 66 1.5 n/a
+Hericium erinaceus ?
+66 1.5 n/a

 Others incl.
 Tuber <1 89 2.1 29.7

-TOTALS 930 4273 c 100 4.6
+TOTALS 930 4 273° 100 4.6

-Table 2.
-The mushroom cultivation industry over the final quarter of the twentieth century aAgaricus spp. global production in 1996 reached 2 million tonnes.
+Table 10.2.
+The mushroom cultivation industry over the final quarter of the twentieth century

+^a = Agaricus spp. global production in 1996 reached 2 million tonnes.

-bLentinula edodes global production in 1995 was 840,000 tonnes fresh weight of which more than 80% was produced in China.
+^b = Lentinula edodes global production in 1995 was 840 000 tonnes fresh weight of which more than 80% was produced in China.

-cTotal world production of mushrooms in 1996 was estimated to be around 5.8 million tonnes (China contributing 3.5 million tonnes).
+^c = Total world production of mushrooms in 1996 was estimated to be around 5.8 million tonnes (China contributing 3.5 million tonnes).